 runT returns either the value computed by the successful execution of the transaction or an error in case of a transaction failure.
 The type TError of possible transaction errors contains constructors for various kinds of errors, i.e., it is currently defined as but this type might be extended according to future requirements (the string argument is intended to provide some details about the reason of the error).
-UserDefinedError is a general error that could be raised by the application program whereas the other alternatives are typical errors due to unsatisfied integrity constraints according to ER diagrams.
-An error is raised inside a transaction by the operation errorT :: TError -> Transaction a where the specialization failT :: String -> Transaction a failT s = errorT (TError UserDefinedError s)
+UserDefinedError is a general error that could be raised by the application program whereas the other alternatives are typical errors due to unsatisfied integrity constraints.
+An error is raised inside a transaction by the operation is useful to raise user-defined transaction errors.
+If an error is raised inside a transaction, the transaction is aborted, i.e., the transaction monad satisfies the laws

+'''

+errorT :: TError -> Transaction a

+where the specialization

+failT :: String -> Transaction a

+failT s = errorT (TError UserDefinedError s)

+'''